-The government has made two sets of changes to insurance in super — the Protecting Your Super Package (PYSP) and Putting Members’ Interests First (PMIF).
-These changes are aimed at making sure your super savings aren’t reduced by the cost of insurance that you may not need or be able to claim on.
+The government has made two sets of changes to insurance in super—the Protecting Your Super Package (PYSP) and Putting Members’ Interests First (PMIF).
+These changes are aimed at making sure your super savings aren’t reduced by the cost of your insurance that you may not need.

 The Putting Members’ Interests First (PMIF) changes impact younger members and/or members with low super balances.

-From 1 April 2020, we’re not able to provide automatic insurance in super for new members before they’re at least age 25 and their account balance has reached $6,000 – unless they tell us, in writing, they want cover.
+We’re not able to provide automatic insurance in super for new members before they’re at least age 25 and their account balance has reached $6,000—unless they tell us, in writing, they want cover.

-These changes don’t apply if your employer pays the full cost of your insurance.
+These changes don’t apply if your employer pays for your insurance.

-The Protecting Your Superannuation Package (PYSP) changes impact members who have inactive super accounts.
+The Protecting Your Superannuation Packages (PYSP) changes impact members who have inactive super accounts.

-We’re required to cancel insurance in super for inactive accounts.
+We’re required to cancel insurance cover for inactive accounts.
 Your super account becomes inactive when it hasn’t received a contribution or a rollover for 16 months.

 If your account becomes inactive and you want insurance then you need to tell us.
-Don’t worry though - we’ll send you regular reminder notices before your account becomes inactive, so you can act before your insurance cover is cancelled.
+Don’t worry though—we’ll send you a regular reminder notices before your account becomes inactive, so you can act before your insurance is cancelled.

-Check out our Insurance Strategy and our Key Facts Sheet for Plum Super.
+Check out our Key Facts Sheet for Plum Super.
 They provide you with an overview of the insurance cover we offer and what you can expect from us.

 Here are some questions our members have asked about the government changes to